VirtuosoChris/VirtuosoChris/README.md

 [uJNI](https://github.com/VirtuosoChris/uJNI) - Helper functions and classes to wrangle JNI / NDK things.
 Not used in KBH, but was rapidly developed for the 2016/2017 iteration of the engine to ship a Fireworks Show VR app on the GearVR platform (Android).

 [Spherical Harmonics](https://github.com/VirtuosoChris/SphericalHarmonics)
 Utility code for environment map filtering.
+Used for glossy HDR environment rendering in unreleased prototypes, and diffuse probe convolution in Fireworks Show VR.

 ## Past Projects